League-of-Foundry-Developers/manifest-plus/README.md

 The current specification version is [v1.1.0](ManifestPlus.md)

-The specification is split into sections found in ./specification
+The specification is split into sections found in `./specification` and compiled with `gitdown` to ManifestPlus.md

+Archives of past specification versions are located in `./archive`.